JudgmentLabs/judgeval/README.md

 <h2 align="center">⭐ Star Us on GitHub</h2>

-If you find Judgment useful, please consider giving us a star on GitHub!
+If you find Judgeval useful, please consider giving us a star on GitHub!
 Your support helps us grow our community and continue improving the product.

 <h2 align="center">🤝 Contributing</h2>

-There are many ways to contribute to Judgment:
+There are many ways to contribute to Judgeval:

 * Submit [bug reports](https://github.com/JudgmentLabs/judgeval/issues) and [feature requests](https://github.com/JudgmentLabs/judgeval/issues)
 * Review the documentation and submit [Pull Requests](https://github.com/JudgmentLabs/judgeval/pulls) to improve it